God Is Doing A New Thing at St. Luke’s

 - We will intentionally form safe and nurturing relationships among all ages that build faith.

 - We will hire a director of faith formation who will support this vital ministry of nurturing faith and relationships.

 - We will build a new facility, and renovate our current spaces to give us the needed space to enable significant relationship building.

 This exciting vision is well underway and is continuing years later.
 We are building connections in faith together through our Faith Webbing ministry that is being incorporated into every aspect of our ministry.

 Through generous donations, we have been able to retire our mortgage on the Education Building.

 Throughout 2018 and 2019, we restored the sanctuary by completely repairing all the damaged wood and repainting the interior and exterior of the building.
 We have renovated the bell tower and added louvers to the windows.
 We have set ourselves up to continue to worship in this space for years to come.
 Thanks be to God!

 We have completed Phase 1 of our campaign by renovating the Sanctuary, Education Building, and Chapel.
 We accomplished our goal of hiring a Director of Faith Formation.
-Our 3 year Capital Campaign is coming to a close at the end of 2019, and our congregation is filled with much excitement!
+Our 3 year Capital Campaign came to a close at the end of 2019, and our congregation continued to be filled with much excitement!